Purpose and scope

 The next edition (French and English) is scheduled for 2019.

-The RCC-C Subcommittee's work on adapting the design requirements will focus on incorporating the conclusions of the French 2017 Groupe Permanent on fuel performance criteria.
+The RCC-C Subcommittee’s work on adapting the design requirements will focus on incorporating the conclusions of the French 2017 Permanent Working Group on fuel performance criteria once ASN has issued its follow-up letter.

 Manufacturing process requirements will be modified according to the proposals and feedback from Subcommittee members.
 There are also plans to clarify how heat treatment requirements apply to factories.